 Engagement marketing sometimes called experiential marketing or participation marketing is a marketing strategy that directly involves consumers and encourages them to act on their feelings of the brand.
 According to the definition given by the Advertising Research Foundation (ARF) (2006), engagement is a prospect being turned into a brand idea enhanced by the context surrounding it.
-All companies be it FMCG (Fast Moving Consumer Goods) companies, to beauty shops, bakeries, service companies, financial institutions and even the media are running promotional and experiential marketing campaigns to convert consumer attention into interest, desire and ultimately purchase.
-Organization's that specializes in consumer goods must capture this complex value creation and transfer this value to consumers.
+All companies be it FMCG (Fast Moving Consumer Goods) companies, to beauty shops, bakeries, service companies, financial institutions and even the media are running promotional and experiential marketing campaigns to convert consumer goods must capture this complex value creation and transfer this value to consumers.
 Consumers must value these brands beyond the obvious, so as to create in them that special bond.
 It is this bond that creates brand loyalty, which is the basis of the overall brand equity (ARF, 2006).
 In view of this problem, it is important to understand the crucial effect experiential marketing has in building brands for Unilever.